AidanSchmitigal/EnhancingDeformationAnalysisUI/README.md

 ### Prerequisites
 - CMake 3.5 or higher
 - OpenCV 4.5.1 or higher with the OpenCV_DIR environment variable set to the path to the OpenCVConfig.cmake file
-- Python3.8 or higher (for compatibility with pybind11)
+- Python3.8 or higher (for compatibility with pybind11) with python development installed

+### Compilation
+#### Linux (maybe MacOS?)
 - To build, follow these commands:
 - `cd EnhancingDeformationAnalysisUI && mkdir build`
 - `cd build && cmake ..`
 - `make -j4` (or however many cores you want to use)

+#### Windows
+- Use visual studio with cmake installed
+- Open the EnhancingDeformationAnalysisUI folder with visual studio
+- It should generate a .sln file using CMake, autosetup to run.